Infill Landscape Blog

 Natural Grass

-Pros: It’s cost-efficient to use space that already has natural grass growing in it.
-All you would need to do is create the frame for gameplay.
+Pros: It’s cost-efficient to use space with natural grass already growing.
+All you need to do is create the frame for gameplay!

 Clay